ieiei/ianvei/rust-for-rustaceans/9 UNSAFE CODE.md

 We can’t really get into the rules unsafe code must abide by without talk- ing about what happens if you violate those rules.
 Let’s say you do mutably access a value from multiple threads concurrently, construct an unaligned reference, or dereference a dangling pointer—now what?

 Unsafe code that is not ultimately safe is referred to as having *undefined behavior*.
 Undefined behavior generally manifests in one of three ways: not at all, through visible errors, or through invisible corruption.
 The first is the happy case—you wrote some code that is truly not safe, but the compiler generated sane code that the computer you’re running the code on exe- cutes in a sane way.
 Unfortunately, the happiness here is very brittle.
-Should a new and slightly smarter version of the compiler come along, or some sur- rounding code cause the compiler to apply another optimization, the code may no longer do something sane and tip over into one of the worse cases.
-Even if the same code is compiled by the same compiler, if it runs on a dif- ferent platform or host, the program might act differently!
+Should a new and slightly smarter version of the compiler come along, or some surrounding code cause the compiler to apply another optimization, the code may no longer do something sane and tip over into one of the worse cases.
+Even if the same code is compiled by the same compiler, if it runs on a different platform or host, the program might act differently!
 This is why it is important to avoid undefined behavior even if everything currently seems to work fine.
 Not to do so is like playing a second round of Russian roulette just because you survived the first.

 Visible errors are the easiest undefined behavior to catch.
-If you deref- erence a null pointer, for example, your program will (in all likelihood) crash with an error, which you can then debug back to the root cause.
+If you dereference a null pointer, for example, your program will (in all likelihood) crash with an error, which you can then debug back to the root cause.
 That debugging may itself be difficult, but at least you have a notification that something is wrong.
-Visible errors can also manifest in less severe ways, such as deadlocks, garbled output, or panics that are printed but don’t trig- ger a program exit, all of which tell you that there is a bug in your code that you have to go fix.
+Visible errors can also manifest in less severe ways, such as deadlocks, garbled output, or panics that are printed but don’t trigger a program exit, all of which tell you that there is a bug in your code that you have to go fix.

 The worst manifestation of undefined behavior is when there is no immediate visible effect, but the program state is invisibly corrupted.
 Transaction amounts might be slightly off from what they should be, back- ups might be silently corrupted, or random bits of internal memory could be exposed to external clients.
-The undefined behavior could cause ongo- ing corruption, or extremely infrequent outages.
-Part of the challenge with undefined behavior is that, as the name implies, the behavior of the non- safe unsafe code is not defined—the compiler might eliminate it entirely,

-dramatically change the semantics of the code, or even miscompile sur- rounding code.
+The undefined behavior could cause ongoing corruption, or extremely infrequent outages.
+Part of the challenge with undefined behavior is that, as the name implies, the behavior of the non- safe unsafe code is not defined—the compiler might eliminate it entirely, dramatically change the semantics of the code, or even miscompile surrounding code.
 What that does to your program is entirely dependent on what the code in question does.
 The unpredictable impact of undefined behavior is the reason why *all* undefined behavior should be considered a serious bug, no matter how it *currently* manifests.

 **WHY UNDEFINED BEHAVIOR?**

 An argument that often comes up in conversations about undefined behavior is that the compiler should emit an error if code exhibits undefined behavior instead of doing something weird and unpredictable .
-That way, it would be near-impossible to write bad unsafe code!
+That way, it would be near impossible to write bad unsafe code!

 Unfortunately, that would be impossible because undefined behavior is rarely explicit or obvious .
 Instead, what usually happens is that the compiler simply applies optimizations under the assumption that the code follows the specification .
 Should that turn out to not be the case—which is rarely clear until runtime—it’s difficult to predict what the effect might be .
 Maybe the optimiza- tion is still valid, and nothing bad happens; but maybe it’s not, and the seman- tics of the code end up slightly different from that of the unoptimized version .